Edison New Jersey

 The earliest residents of the area were the Raritan people of the Lenape Native Americans, who lived in the area and travelled through it to the shore.
 In 1646, Chief Matouchin led a group of 1,200 warriors.

-Edison Township, comprising former sections of Piscataway and Woodbridge townships, was settled (by Europeans) in the 17th century.
+Edison Township, which was formed from sections of Piscataway and Woodbridge townships, was settled (by Europeans) in the 17th century.
 The earliest village was Piscatawaytown, which is centered around St. James Church and the Piscatawaytown Common, near the intersection of Plainfield and Woodbridge Avenues in South Edison.
 The Laing House of Plainfield Plantation (listed on the National Register in 1988), the Benjamin Shotwell House (listed 1987) and the Homestead Farm at Oak Ridge (liste 1995), are buildings from the colonial era included in National Register of Historic Places listings in Middlesex County.

 The community was previously known as "Raritan Township", not to be confused with the current-day Raritan Township in Hunterdon County.